-- 1. Eligibility for Admission: Applicants for admission to the M.S. program must have a baccalaureate degree, regardless of the undergraduate field of study, and an acceptable level of scholarship from an accredited institution of higher education, along with the following documents: - 2.
+- Eligibility for Admission: Applicants for admission to the M.S. program must have a baccalaureate degree, regardless of the undergraduate field of study, and an acceptable level of scholarship from an accredited institution of higher education, along with the following documents: - 2.
 Application: A completed application form, personal essay discussing how a master's degree fits in with an applicant's career plans and which aspects of Creighton's M.S. program are most appealing, current resume, and a non-refundable application fee. - 3.
-Recommendation Forms: Two recommendation forms are required.
+Recommendations: Two recommendations are required.
 The recommendations should be completed by persons other than family members who are capable of assessing an applicant's performance in an academic or work setting. - 4.
 Transcripts: One official transcript must be sent from each institution of collegiate rank attended by the applicant.
 Transcripts should be sent directly from the collegiate institution to the Coordinator of the Graduate Business Programs, College of Business Administration, Room 211C, 2500 California Plaza, Omaha, NE 68178.
 All such transcripts become the property of Creighton University. - 5.
 Graduate Management Admissions Test (GMAT): All applicants must submit an acceptable score report on the Graduate Management Admissions Test (GMAT).
 The Graduate Record Exam (GRE) may not be substituted for the GMAT.
-The GMAT is administered by the Educational Testing Service (ETS).
-Further information about the

-GMAT may be obtained by calling ETS at (609) 771-7330.

-- 6. Test of English as a Foreign Language (TOEFL): All international applicants from countries in which English is not the primary language must demonstrate proficiency in the English language by submitting a minimum score of 80 iBT on the TOEFL.
+The GMAT is administered by PearsonVUE.
+Further information about the GMAT may be obtained at MBA.com - 6.
+Test of English as a Foreign Language (TOEFL): The Graduate School requires all students from countries in which English is not the native language to demonstrate competence in English by a score of 550 in the TOEFL (Test of English as a Foreign Language) examination or 80 on the Internet-based Test (iBT) at the graduate level.
 International applicants who received their baccalaureate degree from an accredited institution in the U.S., United Kingdom, Canada (excluding French Quebec), Australia, New Zealand, or Africa (English speaking only) are not required to submit a TOEFL score report. - 7.
 Financial Ability: All international applicants must provide a "Certification of Available Finances" form in order for the I-20 form to be issued by the Office of International Programs if an applicant is admitted to the program.